Threadripper-ops/ConnectFour-GUI-Cpp/README.md

 ## Code Citations

 ### Game Logic and AI Implementation
-The Minimax algorithm with Alpha-Beta pruning implementation in this project was developed with reference to standard game theory concepts and common Tic Tac Toe AI implementations.
+The Minimax algorithm with Alpha-Beta pruning implementation in this project was developed with reference to standard game theory concepts and common Connect 4 AI implementations.
 The AI logic includes:
 - Minimax recursive algorithm for game tree traversal
 - Alpha-Beta pruning for performance optimization
 - Board state evaluation for optimal move selection
+- Position evaluation heuristics specific to Connect 4

 ### UI Framework
 - Built using wxWidgets framework